Eaton's: Architecture

 Eaton's leaves an architectural legacy, primarily through the work of the architecture firm Ross and Macdonald.
 Eaton's College Street in Toronto, opened in 1930, is a highly regarded Art Deco building, and is currently used as a retail, office and residential complex.
 The Seventh Floor, occupied by the Eaton Auditorium and the Round Room restaurant, was recently restored and now operates as The Carlu event venue.
 In 1971, the Eaton's / John Maryon Tower near Eaton's College Street was proposed by Eaton's and a developer named John Maryon, but it was never built.

-The former downtown Eaton's store in Montreal, also designed by Ross and Macdonald, remains a landmark on Saint Catherine Street and is now an extension of the Montreal Eaton's Centre, however, excluding sections of the top floor, only the outer building's shell remains.
-Also, although closed following Eaton's bankruptcy, the top 9th-floor restaurant in the former downtown Montreal store remains, albeit in a mothballed state and closed to the public.
+The former downtown Eaton's store in Montreal, also designed by Ross and Macdonald, remains a landmark on Saint Catherine Street and is now an extension of the Montreal Eaton Centre, although only the outer building's shell (excluding the top floor) remains.
+Preserved within the top floor is the former Ninth Floor Restaurant, which had been closed to the public since Eaton's bankruptcy in 1999.
+It reopened in 2024 after extensive restoration and renovation work and now a venue space for special events and a small restaurant called "Ile de France" (the original restaurant space has been repurposed as an events hall).
 It is protected as a registered historical site because of its rich Art deco design.
-Despite this, plans to renovate and reopen the restaurant space were shelved and the site is slowly deteriorating.

 Another Ross and Macdonald-designed landmark, the former Eaton's store in downtown Saskatoon, now serves as the offices of the Saskatoon Board of Education after housing an Army & Navy department store for decades following Eaton's relocation to Midtown Plaza in the 1960s.

 The long-time Downtown Calgary store, designed by Ross and Macdonald in the 1920s, was largely demolished in 1988, although two facades were preserved and incorporated into a new Holt Renfrew store as part of a redevelopment of Calgary Eaton Centre (in 2009 Holt Renfrew re-opened in what was once Eaton's second downtown location).